ycetindil/Phonebook-Azure-AKS-GitHubActions-Kubernetes-Terraform/README.md

 - ARM_TENANT_ID
 - ARM_CLIENT_ID
 - ARM_CLIENT_SECRET
-- AZURE_CREDENTIALS

-To get these credentials we use this command;
+To get these credentials we use this command in a terminal;
 ```
 az ad sp create-for-rbac --sdk-auth --role="Contributor" --scopes="/subscriptions/<subscription_id>"
 ```